-NC State offers a major in Foreign Languages and Literatures with a concentration in Arabic Language and Culture.
-Students in the Arabic Language and Culture major concentration will acquire skills to effectively communicate in Arabic using both spoken and written forms of the language.
+NC State offers a major in Foreign Languages and Literatures with a concentration in Arabic Studies.
+Students in the Arabic Studies major will acquire skills to effectively communicate in Arabic using both spoken and written forms of the language.
 Interdisciplinary study will build confidence and enable students to appropriately interact with diverse populations in the Middle East.
 In addition, students will develop important cultural competency in the Middle East, with many completing study abroad programs in the region.

 Arabic and the Middle East Studies Minor